joaomelo/lib-template/README.md

 That was a lot.
 Thank you for staying until the end.

 I hope you find Libt useful.
 Reinforcing what I said before, there is no ambition to sell this as the ultimate sharp edge template for npm libraries.
-I have accumulated some lessons in the small-time I am programming and make an effort to share it.
+I have accumulated some lessons in the small-time I am programming and made an effort to share it.

 I would be glad to hear any feedback from you.